lopezpdvn/lopezpdvn.github.io/_drafts/windows-10-set-up.md

 ### For developers

 Select *Windows Store app.
 Only install apps from the Windows Store*.

+## Security and Maintenance

+*Control Panel\All Control Panel Items\Security and Maintenance*.
+Click on *Change Security and Maintenance settings* and check all the boxes in section *Turn messages on or off*.
+Then click OK to return to previous window.

+In section *Security* -> *User Account Control*, click on *Change settings* to show the window *User Account Control Settings*.
+Select *Always notify*, maximum notification level.
+Click OK.

+Then in section *Windows SmartScreen*, click on *Change settings* to show window *Windows SmartScreen*.
+Select option *Get administrator approval before running an unrecognized app from the Internet*.

+## Windows Firewall

+Go to *Control Panel\All Control Panel Items\Windows Firewall\Customize
+Settings*.
+For both private and public network settings, select *Turn on Windows Firewall* and check *Notify me when Windows Firewall blocks a new app*.

 ## Analyze and optimize local partitions